junxit/us-congress-bills-116/derived/amendments.md

 ### 26 U.S.C. § 2513

-> in the first sentence, by striking “with respect to both himself and the decedent” and inserting “with respect to both the surviving spouse and the decedent”; and
+> by striking “with respect to both himself and the decedent” and inserting “with respect to both the surviving spouse and the decedent”; and

 | | |
 |---|---|